top of page

 AI has no instinct for differentiation: the superpower for scaleups.

-It works by recognising patterns, drawing from what already exists, and recombining them at scale, which makes it incredibly powerful when the input is strong (and alarmingly effective at reproducing mediocrity when it isn’t).
+It works by recognising patterns, drawing from what already exists, and recombining them at scale.
+This makes it incredibly powerful when the input is strong and alarmingly effective at reproducing mediocrity when it isn’t.

 Why Brand Clarity Is Now Non-Negotiable